 Resetting your Git connection will erase your Git history.
 In order to preserve Git history, see this article.

-In addition, at the bottom of the Projects Settings page you can see your project’s current Git settings:
+At the bottom of the Projects Settings page, you also can see your project’s current Git settings:

 Git Integration Options